jimasp/behave-vsc/README.md

 ## Extension settings

-Extension settings in this document should be prefixed with `behave-vsc.` in your `settings.json` file, e.g. `behave-vsc.behaveWorkingDirectory`.
+- Extension settings in this document should be prefixed with `behave-vsc.` in your `settings.json` file, e.g. `behave-vsc.env`.

-For simple setups, the extension should work "out of the box", but there is plenty of customisation available via `settings.json`:
+- For simple setups, the extension should work "out of the box", but there is plenty of customisation available via `settings.json`.
+The most important extension settings to be aware of are probably `behaveWorkingDirectory` and `justMyCode` for debug (via `settings.json` not `launch.json`).

-- For information on all available options, go to the extension settings in vscode and/or see examples in this readme, but a quick rundown is as follows:
+- For information on all available options, go to the extension settings in vscode and/or see examples in this readme (and also see the next section on run profiles).
-- Customise your test run via `settings.json`, e.g. `behaveWorkingDirectory`, `env`, etc.
-- Enable/disable `justMyCode` for debug (via `settings.json` not `launch.json`).
-- Import steps from step libraries via `importedSteps`.
-- Environment variables, behave tags and even a custom runner script can be set on a per run basis via custom `runProfiles`.
-These then then appear in the test explorer UI.
-- If you are using a multi-root workspace, you can set some default settings such as `runProfiles` in your `*.code-workspace` file.
-You can determine which `settings.json` or `*.code-workspace` settings are active if they are greyed out or not.

 ---

-## Running a subset of tests
+### Running a subset of tests

 - There are several options here.
-Using a combination of all of these is recommended:
+Using a combination of these is recommended for maximum flexibility:

   - A. Consider if you can group your feature files into subfolders, i.e. don't just use tags.
 This way you can select to run any folder/subfolder from the test tree in the test explorer UI.